oSharpey/cyber-obsidian/year-3/csim/CW2-notes.md

 	- `spiderman photos`
 	- `spiderman photos new`
 - Provenance of the images can be tracked to actions taken by the user
+	- Downloads of zip files containing hundreds of spiderman photos each
 	-

 ### Emails